Dan Bobkoff appears in the following:

 Friday, November 01, 2013

-The value of a brand doesn't include anything physical.
-It's just the name of the company — and all of the customer loyalty attached to that name.
+How much is a brand worth?
+Not the stuff a company sells, or the buildings and factories it owns.
+Just, basically, the name of the company — and all of the customer loyalty attached to that name.

 Friday, October 25, 2013